 Uber drivers are generally terrific here (Check their ratings when you connect).
 I collect phone numbers of the ones I really like to hire them off the books now and then for a morning of errands.

-You could hire a taxi driver for this too, at the same cost.
+You could hire a taxi driver for this too, at about the same cost.
 More of them speak some English.
 The low profile of being ferried around by a Uber driver beats taxis by a mile.

 3. The Bureaucratic Process - Imagine yourself working at a consumer agency in the U.S. A consumer comes in with a complaint and speaks no English at all.
 The next one comes in, speaks some English, and goes on to mention that he studies every day.
 Which would you be more predisposed to go out of your way for?
 I often notice a marked difference in reception, even when I mangle the language totally.